 Quality of Life

 As a planned community spread over 7,000 acres, Reston has all manner of abodes to call home.
 There are various densities and heights and ranges of bedrooms.
 You can live quietly on a lake or more energetically in a condo over a business at the center of town.
 There are plenty of options for housing in every price range.
-In 2014, Reston was ranked 10th in the Best Places to Live in America by CNN Money Magazine.
+In 2018, Reston was ranked the top place to live in Virginia by Money Magazine.